sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/220 - text-table.md

 Examples
 ====

 The following image shows extracting two columns from a difficult-to-recognize table in the Sensible app.
+Notes:

-Since this method does not recognize cells with multiple lines of data, dollar limits are returned in separate rows:
+- Since this method does not recognize cells with multiple lines of data, dollar limits are returned in separate rows
+- To prevent Sensible from returning unwanted term matches,  the config specifies a Stop parameter

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/text_table_example.png)